leegrey/ivy/README.md

 `Ivy.registerFunction(function(argumentString){});`

-Call the funcion from the Ivy story:
+Call the function from the Ivy story:

 `{if func myCustomFunction(arg1, arg2)}`